aleksandrshaulskyi/chat-logging/README.md

-# Chat-auth.
+# Chat-logging.

-The authentication microservice for the distributed chat system.
+The logging microservice for the distributed chat system.

 ## Brief.